Fujifilm X-T1 Review

 The unique X-Trans CMOS II sensor of the Fuji X-T1 is capable of extracting very fine details from scenery when combined with a sharp lens.
-Fuji offers excellent ones, including the Fuji Fujinon XF56mm F/1.2R
+Fuji offers excellent ones, including the Fujifilm Fujinon XF56mm F/1.2R

-Fuji Fujinon XF23mm F/1.4R also delivered spectacular results.
+Fujifilm Fujinon XF23mm F/1.4R also delivered spectacular results.

 Sharpness is controllable in 5 levels.
 Things start from a very soft to over-sharp, so each step is quite coarse.
 Default sharpness is just right, delivering crisp details without any artifacts.
 There 5 levels of noise-reduction too which are extremely close in output quality.
 Still, each level is more aggressive at higher sensitivities, so a setting of -1 delivers an optimal compromise between noise and details.

 Color accuracy of the X-T1 is very good.
 Hues realistic with different Film Simulation modes mostly affecting saturation.
 The standard Provia film exaggerates saturation which can be improved by setting Color to -1.
 Alternately, using Astia film simulation provides a similar rendition of color.

 Automatic White-Balance is quite dependable under typical conditions.
 It handles both natural and artificial lighting surprisingly well, only leaving the occasional yellow cast under artificial lighting.
 The Custom White-Balance option is there for difficult situations and is perfectly accurate.